 There is no requirement now for either of you to have been baptised, but if you haven’t you may like to consider this.

-Please contact the Revd Georgie Hadley at the Deanery Office for an initial discussion.
+Please contact the Revd Georgie Hadley for a preliminary discussion.
 The minister who will conduct your wedding will then meet with you, the date of your wedding will be entered into the Benefice Diary and preparations can begin.

 Blessing of Marriage